 Start writing your own success story

 If you have your sights set on a competitive medical field, you have every reason to believe you could be just as successful as one of the grads featured above.
-You could become a physician and shape the career you want by obtaining your medical degree from SGU.
 For more information about the School of Medicine, visit our request information page.

 Find out if medical school is right for you.Learn More